But

 [To comment, for now at least, click over to this post on the main D.R.T.Y. blog.
 Sorry about that!]

-Casting Stones
+ReOverheard: Casting Stones

-I’m hardly without sin, but, screw it.
+I’m hardly without sin myself, and I might not live in a shatterproof domicile, but, screw it.

 Recently, I was sitting eating lunch in a mall food court.
 A pretty young latina in her 20s, maybe, was at the next table, making extremely opinionated comments about various acquaintances rather loudly to a middle-aged black lady, all in front of her even-prettier young daughter( perhaps 5 years old).